Bira/octopus-carnival/_drafts/better-than-bad.md

 - "Fixer-Upper Opportunities": A list of specific examples of such jobs meant to act as plot hooks.

-- "Pretoria, Hurrah": A big chunk of pages presenting the Pretoria metroplex Azania (former South Africa) as a setting.
+- "Pretoria, Hurrah": A big chunk of pages presenting the Pretoria metroplex in Azania (former South Africa) as a setting.
 Despite the name it also includes Johannesburg and lots of other cities.